phalcon-orphanage/docs/en/api/Phalcon_Mvc_Model_Manager.rst

 Class **Phalcon\\Mvc\\Model\\Manager**
 ======================================

-Phalcon\\Mvc\\Model\\Manager   This components controls the initialization of models, keeping record of relations  between the different models of the application.
+This components controls the initialization of models, keeping record of relations between the different models of the application.
 A ModelsManager is injected to a model via a Dependency Injector Container such as Phalcon\\DI.

 .. code-block:: php

     <?php

      $dependencyInjector = new Phalcon\DI();

      $dependencyInjector->set('modelsManager', function(){